gauharbains/Kaggle-MoA-prediction/README.md

 2. Data Preprocessing
 3. Grid search:1 to determine the optimum size of the Neural network architecture.
 4. Grid search:2 to determine the optimum value of the hyper parameters using cross validation.
+5. Analysze the learning curves of the best selected model.
-5. Create submission and get estimate of the performance.
+6. Create submission and get estimate of the performance.
 ```